Ohio Traffic Stop Laws

 A single sentence on body camera footage can change everything.
 An officer’s casual remark, the timing of when lights were activated, or where a cruiser was positioned can all determine whether a stop was lawful.
 This is why experienced legal review matters.
 Attorneys who carefully analyze footage, GPS data, and officer reports can uncover violations that are not obvious from the citation alone.

-Speak with An Ohio Traffic Violation Lawyer
+Speak with An Ohio Traffic Lawyer About Your Illegal Traffic Stop

 An unlawful traffic stop in Ohio is not just a technicality.
 It is a constitutional issue that can directly affect the outcome of a case.
 Visibility violations, improper use of unmarked vehicles, and pretextual enforcement all provide potential grounds to challenge a stop.